The Multivariate Taylor Measure Function Space and a Generalization of Taylor's Theorem: Taylor Measure Function Space

 In order to study $\mathcal{F}_{\Re }^{\Re ^{p}}$ we require an inner product in the space that will allow us to investigate its properties.
 Unfortunately, for any $f_{1},f_{2}\in \mathcal{F}_{\Re }^{\Re ^{p}},$ the usual inner product

 where $\mu _{p}$ denotes Lebesgue measure in $(\Re ^{p},\mathcal{B}(\Re ^{p}))$, will not work in the space $\mathcal{F}_{\Re }^{\Re ^{p}},$ so we define a new map that will serve as the inner product we need.
-Although any measure can be used to define the integrals that follow, we will assume wlog Lebesgue measure as the integrating measure.
-Special care is required in certain places since the constants used to define elements of $\mathcal{T}^{ \mathcal{F}}$ are now measurable functions of $\mathbf{x}\in \Re ^{p}$.
+Although any measure can be used to define the integrals that follow, we will assume without loss of generality Lebesgue measure as the integrating measure.
+Special care is required in certain places since the constants used to define elements of $\mathcal{T}^{\mathcal{F}}$ are now measurable functions of $\mathbf{x}\in \Re ^{p}$.

-\begin{lemma} Let $f_{1}^{B},f_{2}^{B}\in \mathcal{F}_{\Re }^{\Re ^{p}}$, so that $f_{i}^{B}(\mathbf{x})=T_{g_{i}(\mathbf{x}),\mathbf{a} _{i}(\mathbf{x})}(B),$ with $\mathbf{a}_{i}(\mathbf{x})=[a_{0,i}(\mathbf{x} ), $ $a_{1,i}(\mathbf{x}),...],$ for some measurable functions $ a_{n,i},g_{i}:\Re ^{p}\rightarrow \Re ,$ $i=1,2$, and define the map $\rho _{ \mathcal{F}}:\mathcal{F}_{\Re }^{\Re ^{p}}\times \mathcal{F}_{\Re }^{\Re ^{p}}\rightarrow \Re ,$ by
+\begin{lemma} Let $f_{1}^{B},f_{2}^{B}\in \mathcal{F}_{\Re }^{\Re ^{p}}$, so that $f_{i}^{B}(\mathbf{x})=T_{g_{i}(\mathbf{x}),\mathbf{a} _{i}(\mathbf{x})}(B)<+\infty ,$ with $\mathbf{a}_{i}(\mathbf{x})=[a_{0,i}( \mathbf{x}),$ $a_{1,i}(\mathbf{x}),...],$ for some measurable functions $ a_{n,i},g_{i}:\Re ^{p}\rightarrow \Re ,$ $i=1,2$, and define the map $\rho _{ \mathcal{F}}:\mathcal{F}_{\Re }^{\Re ^{p}}\times \mathcal{F}_{\Re }^{\Re ^{p}}\rightarrow \Re ,$ by